There are new requirements for the Tour of Heroes app:

 the destination route and a route parameter set to the value of the current hero’s

-Refresh the browser and select a hero from the dashboard; the app should navigate directly to that hero’s details.
+open_in_browser Refresh the browser and select a hero from the dashboard; the app navigates to that hero’s details.

 at the top and details of the selected hero below.

-We're going to display the hero detail on its own page and route to it as we did in the dashboard.
+Instead, you’ll display the hero detail on its own page and route to it as you did in the dashboard.

-We'll throw in a small twist for variety.
-We are keeping the "master/detail" style but shrinking the detail to a "mini", read-only version.
-When the user selects a hero from the list, we don't go to the detail page.
-We show a mini-detail on this page instead and make the user click a button to navigate to the full detail page.
+When users select a hero from the list, they won’t go to the detail page.
+Instead, they’ll see a mini detail on this page and have to click a button to navigate to the full detail page.